RCS vs. SMS: How are they different?

 Which media and devices support RCS and SMS?

-For now, RCS is most commonly used on Android’s default Google Messages app.
+Even with Apple support, RCS is most commonly used on Android’s default Google Messages app.
 You can check if your phone supports RCS within the app by navigating to the settings menu and browsing chat features.

 Every mobile device with a network connection supports SMS.
 This is why SMS and RCS can work in tandem to deliver a more complete messaging solution – everyone with a cell phone is capable of receiving SMS messages so long as they’re connected to a mobile network.